 Are you tired of spending your hard-earned money every month for baby wipes, diapers, and expensive creams only to STILL be dealing with the occasional diaper rash?
 This is because most commercial wipes are laden with chemicals and have serious environmental ramifications.

 Not only will you be protecting your baby’s delicious bottom, but you will be taking a small step towards protecting their future home… our lovely earth.
-But before I give you this amazing, easy baby wipe recipe, I would first enjoy going on a little rant on why these homemade baby wipes are so special.
+But before I give you this fantastic, easy baby wipe recipe, I would first enjoy going on a little rant on why these homemade baby wipes are so special.

 Already a believer?
 Skip the rant and go straight to the recipe!